denuca/guess-the-word.python/README.md

 ## 🌟 Accessibility & WCAG Compliance

-Q-Words is fully compliant with **WCAG 2.1 AA standards** and provides an excellent experience for all users.
+Guess The Word is fully compliant with **WCAG 2.1 AA standards** and provides an excellent experience for all users.

 ### ♿ Accessibility Features